h5md/h5md/draft.rst

 3.2.5 <http://www.hdfgroup.org/HDF5/doc/UG/12_Dataspaces.html#ProgModel>`_).
 A C
-or C++ program may thus declare r\[N\]\[D\] for the coordinates array while the Fortran program will declare a r(D,N) array (appropriate index ordering for a N atoms D dimensions system) and the HDF5 file will be the same.
+or C++ program may thus declare r\[N\]\[D\] for the coordinates array while the Fortran program will declare a r(D,N) array (appropriate index ordering for a system of N atoms in D dimensions) and the HDF5 file will be the same.

 The content of the trajectory group is the following::